ddsol/speedtest.net/README.md

 The returned data is a nested object with the following properties:

 * __`speeds`__:
+ * `download`: download bandwidth in megabits per second
+ * `upload`: upload bandwidth in megabits per second
- * `download`: download bandwidth in bytes per second
+ * `originalDownload`: unadjusted download bandwidth in bytes per second
- * `upload`: upload bandwidth in bytes per second
+ * `originalUpload`: unadjusted upload bandwidth in bytes per second

 *  __`client`__: